yhagio/tutorialedge.net/content/golang/the-go-init-function.md

 When it comes to the order of the initialization, a few things are taken into consideration.
 Things in Go are typically initialized in the order in declaration order but explicitly after any variables they may depend on.
 This means that, should you have 2 files `a.go` and `b.go` in the same package, if the initialization of anything in `a.go` depends on things in `b.go` they will be initialized first.

-> A more in-depth overview of the order of initialization in Go can be found in the official docs: [Package Initialization](https://golang.org/ref/spec#Package_initialization)
+> **Note -** A more in-depth overview of the order of initialization in Go can be found in the official docs: [Package Initialization](https://golang.org/ref/spec#Package_initialization)

 The key point to note from this is this order of declaration can lead to scenarios such as this: